-Kian Sing has nearly two decades’ experience handling trade finance matters, both of a contentious and non-contentious nature.
-He acted as counsel in many of the reported Singapore decisions involving letters of credit as well as advised Singapore banks and commodity houses in trade finance litigation in jurisdictions such as the UK, New York, Korea, China, India and even Iraq.
+Additionally, Kian Sing has nearly two decades of experience handling trade finance matters, both of a contentious and non-contentious nature.
+He has argued many of the recently reported Singapore decisions involving letters of credit as well as advised Singapore banks and commodity house in trade finance litigation in jurisdictions such as the UK, New York, Korea, China, India and even Iraq.
 He also handles drafting and non-contentious work for banks and is responsible for preparing the complete set of letter of credit forms for several leading trade finance banks in Singapore.
-He has written on the subject of letters of credit and warehouse financing and regularly lectures on these areas.

 Notable Cases & Transactions